p2pu/course-in-a-box/README.md

-# An experiment in taking a course in and on Github using Jekyll
+# Everything you need to create an online course in a box

 ## How do I get started?